retrography/digital-methods/index.md

 ## Grading

 - 10% Active participation in the class
 - 20% Paper presentation and facilitation of class discussion
+- 20% Hands-on exercises (4 exercises, 5% each)
-- 30% Final presentation
+- 20% Final presentation
-- 40% Final paper
+- 30% Final paper

 ## Pre-requisites

-The assumption is that the students are initiated to statistics for research, including the use of the R programming language.
-It is crucial that students are familiar with computer basics (e.g. know how to navigate their way around the Internet) and are proficient in use of computers for handling data files (e.g. using Excel, SPSS, SQL or other software).
-The course will require a limited amount of coding as a requisite condition for the deliverables.
-The students are encouraged to spend some time before and during the course to improve their R skills, so that they make the most out of it.
+The assumption is that the students are initiated to the statistics for research, including the use of R programming language for analysis.
+It is crucial that students are familiar with the basic use of computers (e.g. know how to navigate their way around the Internet) and are proficient with at least one software suit for data handling (e.g. using Excel, SPSS, SQL or other software).
+The course will require a limited amount of coding as a requisite condition for the deliverables, what we will facilitate by offering examples and code snippets.
+The students are encouraged to spend time before and during the course to improve their R skills, so that they make the most out of the course.
 The students who lack a basic understanding of the common descriptive and inferential statistics methods may want to take a preliminary statistics course before taking this course.
-The students who have little or no experience with R are required to do the following tutorials and attend a short R workshop at the beginning of the term: [Beginner's Guide to R (Computer World)](https://www.computerworld.com/article/2497143/business-intelligence/business-intelligence-beginner-s-guide-to-r-introduction.html) and [Introduction to R (DataCamp)](https://www.datacamp.com/courses/free-introduction-to-r).
+The students who have little experience with R are required to do the following tutorials as an absolute minimum: [Beginner's Guide to R (Computer World)](https://www.computerworld.com/article/2497143/business-intelligence/business-intelligence-beginner-s-guide-to-r-introduction.html) and [Introduction to R (DataCamp)](https://www.datacamp.com/courses/free-introduction-to-r).
+All the students are encouraged to go through Hadley Wickham's [R for Data Science](http://r4ds.had.co.nz/) and practice the topics they have not covered before.
+We will also hold a short R workshop at the beginning of the term, where we will focus on R's specificities and the troublesome aspects of working with it.

 ## Credits